 Budget Friendly and Indestructible

 Hands down, you cannot beat the value that you can get from lodge.
 For only 20 dollar, you will get a pan that last a life time.
 Dont spend top dollar on a high end cast iron pan.
-At the temperature of which you sear the steak, the seasoning will be ruined.
+Steak searing temperature can burn and ruin the seasoning.
 It will loose all its non stick property.
-Buy those high end cast iron pan to cook other stuff.
+It makes no sense to spend hundreds of dollar for a high end cast iron pan.

 Best Pan to Sear Steak

 Hands down, you cannot beat the crust that you get from Mauviel M250C Skillet.
 It is simply the best pan to sear steak with.
 The superior heat conductivity and the 2.5 mm thick copper lets it store enough heat to caramelize any steak.
 The problem with this pan is that its pricey, like wow expensive.
 But you get what you pay for.
-Another downside is that copper is really fussy, overtime it will darken and patina.
-It will lose any and all of its beauty.
+Be aware that copper patina.
+The beautiful glossy look is lost very quickly.
+A lot of buyers give these pans negative rating because of that.

 What is my Best Frying Pan for Steak?